microsoft/hlsl-specs/proposals/0002-cxx-attributes.md

 With the introduction of C++ attribute syntax the HLSL annotation syntax will be removed from the language.
 In Clang, C++ attribute syntax can be supported in both HLSL 202x and 202y language modes with deprecation warnings reported for the old HLSL annotation syntax, including fix-it and rewriting tool support in Clang.
 This will allow easier migration of code from HLSL 202x to 202y.
 This feature will not be supported in DXC.

 The following new attributes are introduced to replace HLSL annotations.
+These attribute formations are not final and may change as the proposal moves through implementation.

 #### hlsl::user_value(string[, int=0])